Saintfield railway station

 Saintfield railway station was on the Belfast and County Down Railway which ran from Belfast to Newcastle, County Down in Northern Ireland.

 History

 The station was opened by the Belfast and County Down Railway on 10 September 1858.

 The station closed to passengers in 1950, by which time it had been taken over by the Ulster Transport Authority.

+A section of the bed of the former railway approaching the station from the Belfast direction can be seen from Windmill Park (opened in 2026) including two bridges - see photographs below.